The statin drugs which lower cholesterol, among

 issue of Neurology."

-"Although statins were shown capable of INHIBITING SEVERAL DIFFERENT IMMUNE
+"Although Statins were shown capable of INHIBITING SEVERAL DIFFERENT IMMUNE

 RESPONSES and markers of inflammations typically involved in MS, THEY ALSO